Why I’m running

 Two weeks after I graduated from Pocatello High School, I got married.

-I want it to be a place that my Son, and his wife can afford to thrive.
+I love Idaho.
+I plan to live here for the rest of my life, then be buried in the mountains.
+I want it to be a place that my Son, Daughters and their Partners can afford to thrive.
 I want my grandchildren to have access to an education worthy of them.
 I want to see our future secured.
-Those things wont happen if we keep on the path we’ve been set on.
-The time has come for Idaho to have a Governor who’s a mom.
-Someone to say No when things aren't right.
-Someone to stand for what Idaho values.
-Someone who’s not willing to back down from a hard fight.
+Those things won’t happen if we keep on the path we’ve been set on.